shlomif/PySolFC/README.md

-The maintenance branch of PySol FC on GitHub by [Shlomi Fish](http://www.shlomifish.org/) and by some other people, has gained official status, and ported the code to Python 3 and implement some other enhancements.
+The maintenance branch of PySol FC on GitHub by [Shlomi Fish](http://www.shlomifish.org/) and by some other people, has gained official status, ported the code to Python 3, and implemented some other enhancements.

 [![Build Status](https://travis-ci.org/shlomif/PySolFC.svg)](https://travis-ci.org/shlomif/PySolFC)